EthicalKenyon/Google-Cybersecurity-Professional-Certificate-Projects/Conducting-a-security-audit.md

 -Which controls are most essential to implement immediately versus in the future?
+Please refer to the controls assessment list in step 3.

 -Which compliance regulations does Botium Toys need to adhere to, to ensure the company keeps customer and vendor data safe, avoids fines, etc.?
 Payment Card Industry Data Security Standards (PCI DSS)